LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 To https://github.com/YourGithubLogin/Range-Validator
    49a0690..5083ec3  master -> master
 </pre>
 What a day!
 We added six lines of code and an entire test file!
 Are we programming too much?
 Probably no but we are doing it in a robust way and we discovered it can be hard work.
-In perl hard work is justified only by (future) laziness and we are doing all these work because we are lazy and we do not want to waste our time when, in a month or a year, we need to take this coed base again to enhance it or to debug it.
+In perl hard work is justified only by (future) laziness and we are doing all these work because we are lazy and we do not want to waste our time when, in a month or a year, we need to take this code base again to enhance it or to debug it.
 So now it's time for the bed and for deserved colorful dreams.